Last updated 5 December 2005

 The engine was not running when we bought it because the previous owner had had an overheat problem.
 While out in it one day, the temperature gauge went off the clock and steam started coming out from under bonnet.
 He didn't know what was wrong and got a friend to tow it home.
 It then sat in the open for over a year, and he never got round to finding out the cause of the problem.

 Typically for an MG it was the bodywork that was the worst problem.
 There was a lot of rot around the sills and floor, so we knew we had a major welding task ahead of us.
-Amanda and Dick joined the local branch of the MG Owners Club, who are a great help.
-Now read on.........
+Amanda and I joined the local branch of the MG Owners Club, who are were great help.
+Now read on........

 (Latest news at the bottom of the page)